wesh92/PathOfBuilding-Python/CONTRIBUTING.md

 > [!IMPORTANT]
 > Please see the CODE_STYLE.md for more detailed information.
 Reading this section should not supplant anything in that document!

-- Use Black for code formatting to ensure consistency.
+- Use Ruff for code formatting to ensure consistency.
 - Use Ruff for linting to catch potential errors and style issues.
 - Use meaningful variable and function names (avoid single letter names, for instance).
 - Write clear comments and docstrings for functions and classes.